amundsen-io/amundsen/databuilder/README.md

 ```

 #### [Neo4jEsLastUpdatedExtractor](https://github.com/amundsen-io/amundsen/blob/main/databuilder/databuilder/extractor/neo4j_es_last_updated_extractor.py "Neo4jEsLastUpdatedExtractor")
 An extractor that basically get current timestamp and passes it GenericExtractor.
-This extractor is basically being used to create timestamp for "Amundsen was last indexed on ..." in Amundsen web page's footer.
+This extractor is basically being used to create timestamp for "Navigator was last indexed on ..." in Amundsen web page's footer.

 #### [Neo4jExtractor](https://github.com/amundsen-io/amundsen/blob/main/databuilder/databuilder/extractor/neo4j_extractor.py "Neo4jExtractor")
 An extractor that extracts records from Neo4j based on provided [Cypher query](https://neo4j.com/developer/cypher/ "Cypher query").
 One example is to extract data from Neo4j so that it can transform and publish to Elasticsearch.